 Abstract-Planning and control for uncertain contact systems is challenging as it is not clear how to propagate uncertainty for planning.
-Contact-rich tasks can be modeled efficiently using complementarity constraints among other techniques.
-In this paper, we present a stochastic optimization technique with chance constraints for systems with stochastic complementarity constraints.
 We use a particle filter-based approach to propagate moments for stochastic complementarity system.
 To circumvent the issues of open-loop chance constrained planning, we propose a contact-aware controller for covariance steering of the complementarity system.
 Our optimization problem is formulated as Non-Linear Programming (NLP) using bilevel optimization.
-We present an importantparticle algorithm for numerical efficiency for the underlying control problem.
-We verify that our contact-aware closed-loop controller is able to steer the covariance of the states under stochastic contact-rich tasks.
+We verify that our contact-aware controller is able to steer the covariance of the states for stochastic contact-rich tasks.